cloudmesh/cloudmesh-flow/project-code/cloudmesh-flow/README.md

 # Workflow Management

-This is a tool for managing workflows in a cloudmesh context.
-A *workflow* is a set of Python functions (that we call tasks or nodes) that need to be run together, some in sequence and some in parallel.
-This tool allows you to define workflows, indicate how they should be run, and run them.
-You can also visualize your workflows, including the current status of nodes that are running, and the dependency network between them.
+Cloudmesh includes a simple tool for managing workflows.
+A cloudmesh *workflow* is a set of Python functions (that we call tasks or nodes) that form the workflow.
+The tasks can have dependencies.
+Thus, some may be run in sequence and some in parallel.
+You can visualize your workflows, including the monitoring the current status of the tasks, and the dependency network between them.

 ## Getting Started